Metro Station (album): Background

-In 2005, Mason Musso and Trace Cyrus agreed to meet on the set of Hannah Montana, which starred Mason's brother, Mitchel, and Trace's sister, Miley.
+In 2005, Mason Musso and Trace Cyrus agreed to meet on the set of Hannah Montana, which starred Mason's brother, Mitchel, and Trace's sister, Miley as well as his father Billy Ray.
 Sharing musical interests, they decided to form a band.
 Shortly thereafter, Cyrus recruited Blake Healy from Synthetic Joy and the Bum Out Eternal as a keyboardist, synthesist, and bassist.
 The group released the song "Seventeen Forever" on MySpace in 2006, topping the MySpace Music's Unsigned Bands chart and garnered the attention of drummer Anthony Improgo, who joined the band.
 In late 2006, the group signed with Columbia/Red Ink after an intern at Red Ink discovered the band while perusing the website's music pages.

 The group headed to New York City to record their debut studio album.
 It was produced by S*A*M and Sluggo, Joshua Cain and Justin Pierre.
 The band has cited inspiration from The Postal Service, Forever The Sickest Kids and The Killers when making the album.